 - Bare galvanized metal or copper shall not be used for materials that convey stormwater, such as roofs, canopies, siding, gutters, downspouts, roof drains, and pipes. - New chain link fencing, including posts and rails, installed in outdoor areas must be vinyl or powder coated.
-Exceptions to this shall be approved by Environmental.
-Temporary construction fencing can be uncoated, bare galvanized, fencing if vinyl or powder coated fencing is not available. - Areas with heavy vehicle traffic shall be swept regularly to remove tire wear and brake pad dust. - Used and new unmounted tires shall be stored under cover or in a storm-resistant shelter.
+Exceptions to this shall be approved by Environmental Affairs.
+Temporary construction fencing can be uncoated, bare galvanized, fencing if vinyl or powder coated fencing is not available. - Areas with heavy vehicle traffic shall be swept regularly to remove tire wear and brake pad dust.